-The kind of foods your children eat will influence their eating habits for the rest of their life.
-That’s why it becomes important to make their meals interesting.
+The kind of food your children eats influences their eating habits for the rest of their lives.
+Hence, moms keep coming up with creative food ideas and healthy meal plans for children.
 Creative menu planning that involves children in food related activities can give children positive experiences to associate with foods and may help influence their meal habits too.

-Introducing a new food to your toddler can prove to be a daunting task.
+Introducing new food ideas for your toddler can prove to be a daunting task.
 Here are a few ways you can achieve this:

 - Mash your veggies and add it to familiar foods like rice, parathas, pasta, scrambled eggs, sandwiches, khichri, or other snacks.

-- You can cut fruits into small pieces or give them in the form of fresh home pressed juice (use the edible portion of the whole fruit to prepare the juice without addition of water, sugar etc).
+- For breakfast ideas for toddlers, you can cut fruits into small pieces or give them in the form of fresh home pressed juice (use the edible portion of the whole fruit to prepare the juice without addition of water, sugar etc).
 Other options are fruit milkshake, fruit salad or fruit custard.